PBorocz/raindrop-io-py/README.md

 ## Install

-Until I understand how to "package" and distribute to PyPI, please use directly from this repo.
+Until we learn how to "package" and distribute to PyPI, please use directly from this repo.
 Ultimately, you'll be able to:

 ```shell
 pip3 install raindroppy